cause to start burning

 Clearly there had to be something for the sparks to

 ignite, some kind of tinder or kindling—but what?

-an exasperated feeling of annoyance
+a feeling of annoyance

 He settled back on his haunches in

 exasperation, looking at the pitiful clump of grass and twigs.

 a grouping of a number of similar things

 He settled back on his haunches in exasperation, looking at the pitiful

 walk impeded by some physical injury